DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 “It’s 25 hours a week, how will I fit this in around my job as a waiter”

 “12 weeks, that’s 3 months.
-I guess I won’t have much holiday after working so hard at university.
+I guess I will not have much holiday after working so hard at university.
 I’m tired already”

 “Wait, is it free?”